parallelo3301/zulip-chatgpt-bot/README.md

 #### Examples

 ```
-# Conversation; all possible messages until the token `new` are sent in the conversation
+# Conversation; e.g. with previous messages
-Message: @GPT new My name is XY.
+Message: @GPT !new My name is XY.
 GPT: ...
 Message: @GPT What is my name?

-# Single prompt; only the current prompt is being sent
+# Single prompt; only the current prompt is being sent without previous context
-Message: /gpt new My name is XY.
+Message: My name is XY. @GPT
 GPT: ...
+# as the !new subcommand is used, GPT will not know your name
-Message: @GPT new What is my name?
+Message: @GPT !new What is my name?
 ```